Monday, February 8, 2016

 "Daddy, here it comes!"

-"This a tea Snapple, but now were are making Arnold Palmers."
+"This a tea Snapple, but now we are making Arnold Palmers."

-After walking the labyrinth of the corridor we made are way back out the same door from which we came.
-Damn the sergeant was gone.
+After walking the labyrinth of the corridor, we made our way back out the same door from which we came.
+Damn, the sergeant was gone.

 "No, I can't let you walk by that stage!"
 She shouted at me.

 I pointed at the FDNY NYPD family and friends section.
-“I was just there.
-My family is still there,” I said, “ my boys had to pee.
+"I was just there.
+My family is still there," I said, "my boys had to pee.
 How would I even know where it was?
-You're sergeant was just here.
+Your sergeant was just here.

 "Look there," she shouted and pointed.
 On the roof of the stage was the sergeant.
 I gave him a thumbs.
 I hope he was allowing me to cross again.